- 17170 Jordan Rd, Selma, TX 78154, USA

 Read our latest articles

-Recently have bed bug extermination on your property?
-So what's next?
+Did you recently have bed bugs in your home?
+If so, you're probably wondering what comes after bed bug extermination.
 Your pest control technician likely informed you of the steps to take post-treatment for bed bugs.
 Even so, it's important to cover all bases, not only for safety but to make sure you get the most from the treatment(s).

 Let’s look at the things to consider and things that you need to know after a bed bug extermination and what to expect.Premature Re-Entry To Treated Room Is Not Recommended